gouniverse/cachestore/README.md

 ```

 ## Changelog
+2021.12.12 - Fixed bug where DB scanner was returning empty values
 2021.12.09 - Added support for DB dialects
 2021.09.11 - Removed GORM dependency and moved to the standard library